Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: The MOHaM Framework

 \subsection{Layer Mapper}

-Let $SSAT$ be the set of $SAT$s available in the input library.
-As per equation~\eqref{eq:la_sa}, if each layer of the $AM(L,D)$ is mapped onto each of the $SAT$s, the search space can be as large as $\left| L \right| \times \left| SSAT \right|$.
-However, two layers, $\ l_i, l_j \in L$ can be instances of the same workload, i.e., have the same problem dimensions.
-Hence, in an attempt to reduce the layer mapping search space, MOHaM only maps the unique layers to each of the $SAT$s.
+~ In this step, each layer of the \emph{AM} is mapped onto each of the \emph{SAT}s from the input library.
+At all times, a layer is mapped onto any single instance of an \emph{SAT} and can not be split across multiple \emph{SAT} instances.
+Two layers, $l_i$ and $l_j$ can be instances of the same workload, i.e., have the same problem dimensions.
+Hence, to reduce the layer mapping search space, MOHaM only maps the unique layers to \emph{SAT}s.

-Let $M_{l,f,i}$ be a mapping for a layer $l \in L$ in an SA template $f \in SSAT$. $M_{l,f,i}$ is a choice of a specific tiling, loop ordering, paralellism and clustering in $f$.
-Now, let $MF_{l,f}$ be the Pareto-optimal set of mappings with respect to latency, energy and area for $l$ in $f$. $MF_{l,f}$ can be represented by:
+Let $M_{l,f,i}$ be the $i^{th}$ Pareto mapping for a layer $l$ of the \emph{AM} in a \emph{SAT} $f$ from the input library. $M_{l,f,i}$ is a choice of a specific tiling, loop ordering, parallelism and clustering in $f$.
+Let $MF_{l,f}$ be the Pareto set of mappings with respect to the objectives for $l$ in $f$. $MF_{l,f}$ can be represented by:

-where, $m_{l,f}$ is the number of Pareto-optimal mappings.
-Now, let $ML_{l}$ be the Pareto-optimal set of mappings for $l$ in all the input SA templates of $SSAT$. $ML_{l}$ can be represented by:
+where, $m_{l,f}$ is the total number of Pareto mappings.
+Now, let $ML_{l}$ be the Pareto set of mappings for $l$ in all the \emph{SAT}s of the input library. $ML_{l}$ can be represented by:

-where, $F$ is the number of input SA templates, i.e., $\left| SSAT \right|$.
-Finally, let $MG$ be the Pareto-optimal set of mappings for all the layers of $AM(L,D)$ in all the input SA templates of $SSAT$. $MG$ can be represented by:
+where, $F$ is the total number of \emph{SAT}s in the input library.
+Finally, let $MG$ be the Pareto set of mappings for all the layers of \emph{AM} in all the \emph{SAT}s. $MG$ can be represented by:

-where, L is the number of layers in the $AM(L,D)$.
-To obtain the Pareto-optimal sets in equation~\eqref{eq:mf} through~\eqref{eq:mg}, MOHaM leverage state-of-the-art MEDEA~\cite{russo2022medea} infrastructure.
-For the optimisation objectives, latency, energy and area, MEDEA searches for a Pareto-optimal set of mappings for a layer on a $SAI$ employing a GA with custom operators.
-MEDEA can only map a single layer on a single accelerator, while MOHaM has the capability for multi-DNN models and multi-accelerator systems.
-MOHaM decides $SAI$s, their hardware parameters, and schedule layers with appropriate mappings and $SAI$s.
-Hence, as given in Algorithm~\ref{alg:moham}, MEDEA is just one component of MOHaM's complex multi-objective search.
+where, L is the total number of layers in the \emph{AM}.
+MOHaM obtains the Pareto set of mappings in equation~\eqref{eq:mf} to~\eqref{eq:mg} by leveraging MEDEA~\cite{russo2022medea} (refer line 6 in Algorithm~\ref{alg:moham}).
+For each layer of the \emph{AM}, MEDEA searches for the Pareto set of mappings onto an \emph{SAT} instance.
+The Pareto set is for the chosen optimisation objectives, latency, energy and area.